SteelDrEgg/jetson-face-auth/README.md

 ### Run the project
 </summary>
+Before running, please make sure that **jetson-inference is installed**.
+If not, please follow [this guide](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md) to make install.

 #### Running

 1. Put model file `.onnx` and `labels.txt` in directory `./models`
 2. Rename your model to `target.onnx`
 3. Run